cenit-io/ecommerce/README.md

       'https://cenit.io/api/v1/ecommerce/product'

- Also, you can directly go to Ecommerce models in your Cenit account, select cURL option and see all available options through the API.
+ Also, you can directly go to Ecommerce models in your Cenit account, select **CURL** and see all available options through the API.

  ![alt tag](images/product_model.png)